affinitydb/doc/strengths.md

 save an extra column.
 URIs (and eventually enumerations) can spare a category table.

 ##Transactional, automatic full-text indexing
-mvStore automatically indexes text properties, without any additional work required by the client (no 'tsvector' or 'VIRTUAL TABLE' or 'FULLTEXT' index), while allowing to easily exclude undesired properties and PINs.
+mvStore automatically indexes text properties, without any additional work required by the client, while allowing to easily exclude undesired properties and PINs.
 Values of collections are indexed as well.
 Indexing happens synchronously alongside all other transaction operations, and queries can combine text searching with other conditions, with the same ACID expectations as for any other index.